conda/infrastructure/HOW_WE_USE_GITHUB.md

 - Design work that would go into drafting how an API is going to look and function
 - Any work that must be completed or is not optional

-## Working on Tickets
+## Working on Issues

-### How do I assign myself to a ticket I am actively reviewing?
+### How do I assign myself to an issue I am actively reviewing?

-If you do **not** have permissions, please indicate that you are working on an issue ticket by commenting on the issue.
-Someone who has permissions will assign you to the ticket.
+If you do **not** have permissions, please indicate that you are working on an issue by leaving a comment.
+Someone who has permissions will assign you to the issue.
 If two weeks have passed without a pull request or an additional comment requesting information, you may be removed from the issue and the issue reassigned.

 If you are assigned to an issue but will not be able to continue work on it, please comment to indicate that you will no longer be working on it and press `unassign me`, next to your username in the `Assignees` section of the issue page (top right).